AadithyarajT/Secure-Room-Chat/README.md

 - View and manage complaints and bug reports
 - Send replies and notifications
-- Create and manage global, regional, and event-based rooms
+- Create and manage global, regional, and special rooms.

 ---